prathyusha-ak/Distance_calculator/README.md

 ## How to Run

 1. **Clone the repository**
-   Run the commands below in the terminal: git clone https://github.com/prathyusha-ak/Distance_calculator
+   Run the following commands in the terminal: git clone https://github.com/prathyusha-ak/Distance_calculator

    cd distance-calculator

 3. **Start the application**
-   Run the command below in the terminal: docker-compose up --build
+   Run the following command in the terminal: docker-compose up --build